1. Home

 Draw Time Series Nodes dialog box

-3. Click the [Draw] button adjacent to the Time series node entry.
+3. Click the [Draw] button adjacent to the Time series node read-only field.

-4. The Draw Time Series Nodes dialog box will temporarily disappear, and a prompt will be displayed on the status bar instructing the user to draw the nodes on the Map View.
+4. The Draw Time Series Node dialog box will temporarily disappear, and a prompt will be displayed on the status bar instructing the user to draw a node on the Map View.

-7. The Draw Time Series Nodes dialog box will be redisplayed and the status of the Time series node read-only field will be changed from Not Drawn to Drawn.
+6. The Draw Time Series Nodes dialog box will be redisplayed, and the status of the Time series node read-only field will change from Not Drawn to Drawn.

 Time series node read-only field